-HMD is thrilled to have been invited by painter Liam Everett to hold open rehearsals as part of Everett's SECA Award exhibit at SFMOMA July 15-September 17.
+HMD is thrilled to have been invited by painter Liam Everett to hold open rehearsals as part of Everett's SECA Award exhibit at SFMOMA July 20-September 14.

 The title of Everett's exhibition is: Look at a cat when it stalks a bird; or a beast when it wants to escape.
 Everett’s paintings reveal traces of their making, evidence of deliberate and repetitive actions focused on movement and materials.

-Beginning July 13, HMD will be rehearsing every Thursday from 4-6 PM on the 4th floor of the museum (except no rehearsal July 27).
+Beginning July 20, HMD will be rehearsing every Thursday from 4-6 PM on the 4th floor of the museum (except no rehearsal July 27).